Orungo virus

-Orungo virus (ORUV) is an arbovirus of the genus Orbivirus, the subfamily Sedoreovirinae and the family Reoviridae.
+Orungo virus (ORUV) is an arbovirus of the genus Orbivirus and the family Sedoreoviridae.
 There are four known subtypes of Orungo virus designated Orungo-1 (ORUV-1), Orungo-2 (ORUV-2), Orungo-3 (ORUV-3), and Orungo-4 (ORUV-4).
 It was first isolated by the Uganda Virus Research Institute in Entebbe, Uganda by Oyewale Tomori and colleagues.
 Antibodies to the virus have been found in humans, monkeys, sheep, and cattle.